86% of businesses will run their apps purely through SaaS after 2022.

 5.Use emotional power words

-A single word has the power to change our emotion, thoughts, and actions.
+A single word has the power to change our emotions, thoughts, and actions.

 In fact, in the book Words Can Change Your Brain, Andrew Newberg M.D. commented “a single word has the power to influence the expression of genes that regulate physical and emotional stress.”